-Recently some hackers grew sloppy and exposed their tactics and results of a major phishing campaign.
+Recently some hackers grew sloppy, exposing their tactics and the results of a major phishing campaign.

 The case, which was publicized by Check Point Research as an educational tool, offers a fascinating glimpse behind the scenes of a digital crime ring.

 Like all phishing attacks, this one began with fraudulent email templates.
 In this case, the messages mimicked Xerox scan notifications and included a target company employee’s name or title in the subject line.
 The bogus emails were sent through accounts that had been previously compromised so they would appear to be from legitimate sources.
 This is why you’re often warned that phishing attacks may appear to come from your boss—or your mom.

 The attackers attached an HTML file containing code that secretly started searching for user names and passwords and sending them back to the criminals.